-CLOSE to double the number of Catholics than Protestants were arrested and charged over a five-year-period in Northern Ireland, according to PSNI statistics released to The Detail.
+CLOSE to double the number of Catholics as Protestants were arrested and charged over a five-year-period in Northern Ireland, according to PSNI statistics released to The Detail.

 From the start of 2016 until the end of 2020, over 57,000 Catholics were recorded as being arrested with almost 27,000 charged.
 By contrast, nearly 31,000 Protestants were recorded as being arrested with under 15,000 charged.